nikandfor/batch/README.md

 for j := 0; j < N; j++ {
 	go func(j int) {
-		ctx := context.WithValue(ctx, workerID{}, j) // can be obtained in Coordinator.Commit

 		bc.Queue().In() // let others know we are going to join

 		data := 1 // prepare data